lichengunc/speaker_listener_reinforcer/README.md

 Fully automatic comprehension using detection/proposal
 ====
 We provide proposals/detections for each dataset.
-Please follow the setup section to download the ``detections.zip`` and unzip it into ``data`` folder.
+Please follow the setup section to download the ``detections.zip`` and unzip it into the ``new_data/`` folder.
 Same as above, we need to do pre-processing and feature extraction for all the detected regions.
 * Run ``prepro_dets.py`` to add ``det_id`` and ``h5_id`` for each detected region, which will save ``dets.json`` into ``cache/prepro/refcoco_unc`` folder.
 ```shell